 Orimoloye is a well collected artist whose work is featured in many private and public collections around the world.
 Two of his works appear in the McDougal Littell Literature hardback (ISBN-13:978-0618-98379-7 or ISBN-10: 0-618-98379-1), published in the United States.

-He has had many solo-exhibitions to date and has since 1989, featured in several group exhibitions in countries like Nigeria, the United Kingdom, Tunisia, Canada and the United States, the most recent being the International Monetary Fund (IMF) Winter Art Exhibition, February 2012 at the IMF, Washington DC.
+He has had many solo-exhibitions to date and has since 1989, featured in several group exhibitions in countries like Nigeria, the United Kingdom, Tunisia, Canada and the United States, and places like the International Monetary Fund (IMF), Washington DC.

-His work has also appeared at auctions, such as Bonhams of London, ArtHouse Contemporary Lagos and the Terra Kulture/Mydrim Auction Lagos.
+His work has also appeared at auction, such as at Bonhams of London, ArtHouse Contemporary Lagos and the Terra Kulture/Mydrim Auction Lagos.